-She who is in labor to bring forth the brothers of Christ is the Christian Church, as described in the twelfth chapter of the Book of Revelation.
+She who is in labor to bring forth the brothers of Christ is the Christian Church, as described in Revelation chapter 12.

 So the thought of Christian Gentiles paying back what they owe the Jews by removing the bondages of sin from the repenting Jews, gives me the greatest pleasure imaginable.